vincentchachere/Azure-Network-Protocols/README.md

   - Select: `Delete resource group`

-  - Copy & Paste: `RG-LAB-02` into the Rectangular box towards the bottom right underneath where it says `Enter resource group name to confirm deletion`.
+  - Copy & Paste: `RG-LAB-02` into the Rectangular box towards the bottom right underneath where it says 'Enter resource group name to confirm deletion'.

-  - Check: `The Box` where it says `Apply force delete for selected Virtual machines and Virtual machine scale sets`
+  - Check: `The Box` where it says 'Apply force delete for selected Virtual machines and Virtual machine scale sets'.

   - Click: `Delete`